Success for Every Child

 Small Class Size & Challenging Academics

 The school maintains a low student-to-teacher ratio of 12 to 1 to make it possible for the teachers to gain an in-depth understanding of each student.

 Each child has an academic program created expressly for that student.
-Informal assessment happens daily as the teacher works 1-on-1 and in small groups with every student.
+Informal assessment happens daily as the teacher works 1-to-1 and in small groups with every student.
 In all areas, students are moved ahead as quickly as their progress allows.

 Most students achieve advanced levels of academic achievement through their years at the Drinking Gourd.
 Expectations are set at a high level for each child, and advanced placement is made to ensure that every child is working at a challenging level.
 Also, students are not moved forward until current concepts have been mastered, ensuring that the work required of them can be successfully accomplished and concepts will be thoroughly learned.
 Extra lessons, practice activities and alternate modes of learning are designed as specific children require them to succeed.

 A spread of ages allows students to work at their unique levels in all areas without reference to artificial age standards.
 Children work on their own level in each academic area.

 Individualized programs allow the teachers the flexibility to teach each student at the correct level for that student.
 The students do not expect everyone to be doing the same work, so the stigmas of being "behind" or "smart" do not exist.
 Ungraded classes also help the students see themselves as a whole friendship-group.
 They do not separate by age on the playground or when choosing friends.